NBA Rumors: Boston Celtics Believe Kyrie Irving Is Still Happy With Team

 — NY Daily News Sports (@NYDNSports) June 12, 2018

-Danny Ainge has put together a “super team” around Irving with Jayson Tatum, Gordon Hayward, Jaylen Brown, and Al Horford.
+Danny Ainge has put together a “super team” around Irving, with Jayson Tatum, Gordon Hayward, Jaylen Brown, and Al Horford.
 Even Terry Rozier stepped up last season and proved that he is a more than capable starting point guard.
 Rumors have suggested that the Celtics could consider trading Irving this offseason and moving forward with Rozier at the point.

 In other recent news surrounding Irving, the former Cavaliers’ star point guard talked about the difficulty of playing alongside James.